Alopex6414/Cerasus/README.md

 * **Direct class s primarily responsible for the underlying part of DirectX, such as graphics rendering, music effects, game interaction, video decoding, particle systems, etc.**
 * **Cerasus class is mainly responsible for the core and auxiliary parts of the game, including physical algorithms, basic primitives, fps refresh display, etc.**
 * **Sakura class is primarily responsible for game interactions, such as scenes, dialogs, buttons, etc.**
+* **DXUI class is mainly responsible for game management, including game scripts, resource decoding, and schedule management, which are currently not completed...*

 ## Features
   * ### DirectCommon